Art of the Violin

 one of the most atonal I had ever written, slow and very short (only one

 minute) and titled “So You Think I’m Too Old-Fashioned”.
-However even with this
+No one liked it, and I saw that it needed revision.

 memorial concert for my sister in 2010, died of leukemia.
-This new middle
+I wrote this

-made other arrangements for four flutes, four bassoons, and viola and three
+made other arrangements for four bassoons, and for viola and three

 is a junior at Duke University, majoring in biology and music.
 His principal